 The facility in Livingston has been producing FDA/EMA/MHRA approved commercial-grade travel vaccines for more than a decade.
-It will be the production hub for Valneva’s COVID-19 vaccine candidate.
-The UK government funding will allow Valneva to expand the site’s capacity for drug
+It has been expanding its capacity and will be the production hub for Valneva’s COVID-19 vaccine candidate.

 Valneva’s fill and finish capacities in Sweden

-Valneva’s facility in Solna, dedicated to the production of the Company’s cholera vaccine, is expanding its capacity in order to provide full fill and finish operations for the VLA2001 vaccine.
+Valneva’s facility in Solna, dedicated to the production of the Company’s cholera vaccine, has been expanding its capacity in order to provide full fill and finish operations for the VLA2001 vaccine.

 FAQ about VLA2001